Nutrition for Rodeo Athletes

 Events such as those listed below involve intervals of high-intensity activity requiring carbohydrates and creatine phosphate, energy sources.
 (3)

-Carbohydrates are the primary source of energy during your events when there is little oxygen available (anaerobic).
+Carbohydrates are the primary energy source during your events when little oxygen is available (anaerobic).
 Include carbohydrate-rich food sources at every meal and snack.
 During the competitive season, aim to fill half of your plate with carbohydrate-rich foods.

 PRO TIP: Baked potatoes and mashed potatoes are a higher source of carbohydrates than french fries.

 Creatine is an amino acid found primarily in meat and fish, but it can also be produced in the liver and kidneys and taken as a supplement.
-Creatine is the quickest source of energy in the body for short bursts of activity lasting 10 seconds or less.
+Creatine is the quickest energy source in the body for short bursts of activity lasting 10 seconds or less.
 (4)

-Believe it or not, food sources of carbohydrates and creatine can be found when you are shopping for groceries at convenience stores.
+Believe it or not, food sources of carbohydrates and creatine can be found when grocery shopping at convenience stores.

 Convenience Store Grocery Shopping

-Convenience store shopping has come a long way, but rodeo athletes do not always have the luxury to stop in larger towns with more options (where do you park a camper in a parking lot full of vehicles?!?).
+Convenience store shopping has come a long way, but rodeo athletes do not always have the luxury to stop in larger towns with more options.
+(Where do you park a camper in a parking lot crowded with vehicles?!?)

 The best option is to plan your route ahead of time.
 If possible, arrange your travel plans to pass through larger towns during less busy times.
 (This might mean sleeping during the day and traveling through the night.)

-If you find yourself lucky enough to pass through a town with a wide variety of options–stock up!
+If you find yourself lucky enough to pass through a town with a wide variety of food options, stock up!

 Larger convenience stores have many healthy options for rodeo athletes.